Toggle menu

 • people who need to move to avoid hardship

-We have taken into account government guidance from The Housing Act 1996 (Additional Preference for Armed Forces) (England) Regulations 2012 - Statutory Instrument No: 2989 that came into force on 30 November 2012.
+We have taken into account Government guidance from The Housing Act 1996 (Additional Preference for Armed Forces) (England) Regulations 2012 Statutory Instrument No. 2989 that came into force 30 November 2012 and the updated guidance: Improving access to social housing for members of the Armed Forces - GOV.UK.
 This allows us to give an additional preference to people who have served in the Armed Forces.

-This additional preference will be awarded to members of the HM Armed Forces community, including those serving or have formerly served in the regular or reserve forces, a bereaved spouse or civil partner, or a divorced spouse or civil partner, who are identified as having an urgent need for housing within 5 years of discharge.
+This additional preference will be awarded to members of the HM Armed Forces community (serving or has formerly served in the regular reserve forces; a bereaved spouse or civil partner) who are identified as having an urgent need for housing within 5 years of discharge.

 The priority bands

-People living in the partnership area who are losing their home due to demolition or regeneration.
+Decants: People living within the partnership local authority areas who are losing their home due to demolition or regeneration

-This includes registered provider tenants, private tenants and owner occupiers living within the boundary of a defined regeneration area who are required to move home, provided they have lived there, as their sole or main home, for at least 12 months.
+This includes tenants of council, registered providers or private landlords and owner occupiers living within the boundary of a defined regeneration area who are required to move home, provided they have lived there, as their sole or main home, for at least 12 months.
 Proof of residency will be requested.
+Affected residents will be contacted directly by their landlord.

-Applicants will only be given Band 1 priority for the local authority area where they live when this has been confirmed by their landlord.
+Applicants will be awarded Band 1+ priority for the local authority area where they live.

 People at risk of domestic abuse